zby/LLMEasyTools/README.md

 # LLMToolBox

-LLMToolBox is a Python package facilitating using 'tools' and 'function calls' in OpenAI APIs that does not get in the way.
+**OpenAI tools and functions with no fuss.**

-It can generate tools definitions (schemas) and then process a function call from an LLM response.
+LLMToolBox is a sleek Python package designed for seamless interaction with OpenAI APIs.
+It focuses on 'tools' and 'function calls', offering a minimalist approach that doesn't get in your way.

-The package leverages Pydantic for data validation and schema generation, ensuring that tools are used with the correct data types and structures.
+By integrating Pydantic, LLMToolBox ensures robust data validation and schema generation, guaranteeing that tools are used accurately and efficiently.

 ## Features

-- **Schema Generation**: Automatically generate JSON schemas for tools based on Pydantic models.
+- **Schema Generation**: Effortlessly create JSON schemas for tools using Pydantic models.
-- **Function Name Mapping**: Allows for using different names in JSON schemas and python code.
+- **Function Name Mapping**: Flexibly map JSON schema names to Python code.
-- **Dispatching Function Calls**: Can call the function corresponding to the function call structure received from the LLM
+- **Dispatching Function Calls**: Directly invoke functions based on LLM response structures.

 ## Installation

-You can install ToolDefGenerator by cloning the repository and installing it via pip:
+Install LLMToolBox with these simple steps:

 ```bash
 git clone git@github.com:zby/LLMToolBox.git
 cd LLMToolBox
 pip install .
 ```

-When working on the package it is useful to install it in editable form:
+For development, consider an editable installation:

 ```bash

 pip install -r requirements.txt
 pip install -e .
 ```

-Then test:
+Run tests to ensure everything is set up correctly:

 ```bash
 pytest -v tests
 ```

 ## Usage

-### Basic example (extracting data)
+### Basic Example: Data Extraction

 ```python

 from llm_tool_box import ToolBox
 from pydantic import BaseModel
 from openai import OpenAI